PART 1 – REDLANDS IN THE SUPER BOWL

 WEATHERWAX WAS SURROUNDED BY NFL HALL OF FAME TALENT

-Jim Weatherwax, an 11th-round pick (No. 150 overall) in the 1965 NFL draft that produced the likes of Dick Butkus and Gale Sayers, was teammates with all of them.
+Jim Weatherwax, an 11th-round pick in that 1965 NFL draft which produced the likes of linebacker Dick Butkus and running back Gale Sayers, was teammates with all of those Packers.
+Waxie was way behind those Chicago Bears picked third and fourth overall.
+He was 150th.

-The Redlands High graduate, who played for Terriers’ venerable coach Frank Serrao in 1959 – one of Redlands’ best teams – played 34 games with the Pack from 1966-69.
+That Redlands High graduate, who played for Terriers’ venerable coach Frank Serrao in 1959 – one of Redlands’ best teams – took the field in 34 NFL games with the Pack from 1966-69.

 Add another Hall of Famer from that era.